Roy Hardgrave: New Zealand selection

 Following the series the English had said that "Hardgrave had impressed with his great pace and clean swerve".
 He then moved back into the Newton side for the remainder of the season.
 He played at five eighth against Marist on 1 September, scoring a try, and then a week later against City in a 25–16 win he scored 3 tries, including one where "with dazzling pace and side-step Hardgrave riddled the City defence, and veering infield, got across in a good position".
 His third came late in the match when at midfield he received the ball and "swerved inside Len Barchard, and was clean away.
 Hopelessly outpacing the opposition the Newton greyhound finished behind the posts".
 He was then chosen on the wing for Auckland in their Northern Union Cup match against Otago on 15 September.
 He scored three tries in a 42–22 win at Carlaw Park.
 He opened Auckland's scoring with an amazing try.
 The Herald said "Hardgrave treated the spectators to a great side-stepping exhibition.
 Gathering the ball at halfway from loose play, the wing three quarter eluded at least seven visiting players, including the fullback, to score behind the posts".
 His second try came soon after while his third was midway through the second half though these were both simple tries where he ran in unopposed.

 In a Roope Rooster semi final replay match against Ponsonby after the first was drawn 5–5, Hardgrave scored a spectacular try.
 With play at midfield the "Ponsonby backs began a blind side passing move, which promised well.
 It was when a long pass was given that Hardgrave flashed into the picture with brilliant interception, and he was racing Delgrosso, the Ponsonby full-back, before the others grasped the situation.
 With a full knowledge of Hardgrave’s pace and ability to in swerve, Delgrosso made a special effort to get his man, and would probably have done so had not the Newton flier at the peak of the swerve interpolated a jump which got him clear of Delgrosso's tackle.
 He got full acceleration again before a chasing tackle by Crooks could land him, and the rest was merely a gallop with an open field ahead.
 Hardgrave is idolised by the Newton supporters, and they gave him a great ovation".
-His next representative match came on 6 October against Northland at Kensington Park in Whangarei.
+His next representative match came on 6 October against Northland at Kensington Park in Whangārei.
 Auckland won 33–9 before a crowd of 1,000.
 Hardgrave continued his try scoring form, notching 2 and he also converted his second.
 His last representative game of the season was for a relatively weak Auckland side who travelled down to Huntly to play South Auckland.
 Auckland lost 21–7 and there was no reporting of any of the scoring from the match.
 His final match of the season was in a loss for Newton in a Labour Day tournament match against Richmond.
 He scored Newton's only try.